Meta-Reasoning: Semantics-Symbol Deconstruction for Large Language Models: Experiments

-\paragraph{Implementation and Baselines.} For our Meta-Reasoning paradigm, we separately choose the completely-serial mode for arithmetic tasks and the cross-serial mode for symbolic tasks.
-We also compare our method with three other paradigms: (i) Fine-tuning, we report the existing state-of-the-art performances --- MultiArith from \citet{roy2015solving}, AddSub from \citet{hosseini2014learning}, Web of Lies and Tracking Shuffled Objects (3/5/7) from \citet{srivastava2022beyond}; (ii) Standard prompting, including Zero-Shot and Few-Shot; (iii) Chain-of-Thought prompting, including Zero-Shot-CoT \citep{kojima2022large} and Few-Shot-CoT \citep{weichain}.
+\paragraph{Implementation and Baselines.} In our Meta-Reasoning (MR) paradigm, we use the completely-serial mode for arithmetic tasks and the crossly-serial mode for symbolic and logical tasks.
+We also compare our method with three other paradigms: (i) Fine-tuning; (ii) Standard prompting, including Zero-Shot and Few-Shot; (iii) Chain-of-Thought (CoT) prompting, including Zero-Shot-CoT \citep{kojima2022large} and Few-Shot-CoT \citep{weichain}.
+Refer to Appendix \ref{sec:demonstration} for demonstrations.